2.3 Measuring Significance

 comparable.

-Regarding the significance tests,
+When performing the significance

-the financial statements of X as of and for the year
+tests, A compared the financial statements of X as

-ended December 31, 20X8, were compared with the
+of and for the year ended December 31, 20X8, with

-and for the successor period from November 1, 20X8,
+20X8, and for the successor period from November 1,

-through December 31, 20X8.
-That is, for both the
+20X8, through December 31, 20X8.
+That is, for both

-income component and the revenue component of the
+the income component and the revenue component of

-results of A.
+operating results of A.

 Note that for the income test, the SEC staff may have